Thursday, May 27, 2021

 If your mother’s dementia is advanced, it is possible she is confused about where to find the washroom.
 Washrooms are not always easy to find, especially for someone with dementia.
 Often, washroom doors remain closed, even when unoccupied.
 Someone with dementia may not think to open closed doors to see what is behind the door.
 They may not have an intuitive sense of where a bathroom is likely to be located within a home or apartment.
 Although she may have lived in the same home for years, or decades even, dementia can cloud her memory and obscure what was once familiar.
 If she cannot easily find the washroom, she will not make it in time when nature calls.

 Once she is able to locate the washroom, she may be confused about what to do once she’s in there.
 For some people with advanced dementia, the washroom can feel very confusing and overwhelming.
 If the toilet seat lid is down, the toilet may not look familiar.
-A white toilet and white sink may look very similar and can be confusing.
+A white toilet and a white sink may look very similar and can be confusing.
 A wastepaper basket may seem more familiar and is often mistaken for the toilet itself.

 Sometimes people attempt to sit down facing the toilet, rather than with their back to the toilet tank, as it is typically used.
 Because it feels so unusual when facing backwards, there is no long-term memory to cue what to do next.
 It can also be dangerous since balance is impacted and there is a risk of falling.